Tunbridge Wells services

 The sudden need for the services came from the opening of the Tunbridge Wells Bypass to Kipping's Cross, which left very few petrol stations on the A21.
 The site eventually opened in 2006 named Tunbridge Wells services as one of BP's BP Connect sites featuring a Wild Bean Café, and included the construction of a new roundabout named Blue Boys.

-In 2007, just a year after opening, the filling station gained a M&S Simply Food store.
+The filling station soon gained a M&S Simply Food store.

-In May 2020, McDonald's once again submitted plans to build a McDonald's Drive Thru here but this time on the existing filling station car park however the plans were later withdrawn in July 2020 following strong objections from neighbouring residents and businesses.
+In May 2020, McDonald's submitted plans to build a McDonald's Drive Thru here for the second time, this time by building on the existing filling station car park.
+This plan was withdrawn in July 2020 following strong objections from neighbouring residents and businesses.

 Future of the Blue Boys Inn